AndrewRCalderon/story-title-vi/analysis/README.md

 ## Action Items

+- [ ] Bring in new data from Jamie's manual processing and replace it with Greta & Andrew's manual processing.

 - [ ] Jamie wants us to compare cases in the data from the 2015 investigation to the 2023 data to see which ones were open, and what changes.

 - [ ] Re-run analysis that compares what the data looks like when we treat each row as a case vs when we consolidate related cases using the "highest level of action from the EPA" as the final case status.

+- [ ] Put together a list of findings to run by the EPA

 ## Authors